-- TB (PPD): All students in the MCA program are required to show proof of TB test (PPD skin test or chest x-ray).
+TB (PPD): All students in the MCA program are required to show proof of TB test (PPD skin test or chest x-ray).
 It is suggested that the student completes this test in Tier 1.
 The student must have the test and the results submitted to Valley College prior to the beginning of the Tier 3 classes.
 The test results with a negative reading must be received by the school prior to the start of the externship.
 The test date cannot expire prior to the end of the program's externship portion.
 If the test date expires before the student finishes the program, the student will be required to resubmit a new test result.
-Some sites may require proof of a 2-step PPD. - Criminal Background Check results: Students in the Medical Clinical Assistant program are required to initiate a state criminal background check.
+Some sites may require proof of a 2-step PPD.

+Students in the Medical Clinical Assistant program are required to submit to a state police fingerprint criminal background check from their state of current residence.
 The students must go to a Valley College approved site.
 The results are sent directly to the school.
-The student must pass the criminal background check prior to the starting the externship portion of the program.
-Some externship sites may require a national background check. - Observed drug screen: All students in the Medical Clinical Assistant program are required to submit to an observed drug screen five weeks prior to the start of the externship.
+The College must receive an acceptable criminal background check for the student prior to the student starting the externship portion of the program.
+Some externship sites may require a national background check.

+Observed drug screen: All students in the Medical Clinical Assistant program are required to submit to an observed 10 panel drug screen five weeks prior to the start of the externship.
 Valley College will inform the student as to which observed drug screen is required.
 The students must go to a Valley College approved testing site.
 The results are returned to the school.
 Valley College must receive an acceptable report prior to the student starting the externship portion of the program.